Rated4.8/5 | 1512 reviews

 Yes, if behaviour is criminal or threatening.
 Police reports provide independent evidence.
 Even if no charges result, the call records help.

-Can I combine Ground 14 with Ground 11?
+Can I combine Ground 14 with Section 8 notice guide?

 Yes.
 If the antisocial behaviour also breaches tenancy terms, you can cite both grounds.
 This gives the Tribunal more options.